viktoriasemaan/ai-agents/README.md

 This repo includes tutorial for the following solutions:

 1. Tool 1- Q&A ChatBot utilizing Knowledge Bases for Amazon Bedrock
-2. Tool 2- Explain diagrams and generate IaC utilizing multimodal LLM Claude 3
+2. Tool 2- Explain diagrams and generate IaC using multimodal LLM (Claude 3)
 3. Tool 3 - Estimate Cost using InfraCost
 4. Configure AI Agent using Amazon Bedrock